aatuh/recsys/CONFIGURATION.md

 ### E) Policy selection & A/B via bandits
 - Define several policy bundles (different blends, MMR, caps, personalization).
-- Call `/v1/bandit/recommendations` using Thompson sampling or UCB1 to auto‑select a policy online.
+- Call `/v1/bandit/recommendations` using Thompson sampling or UCB1 to auto-select a policy online.

+### F) Merchandising overrides & promo pushes
+- Use `POST /v1/admin/manual_overrides` to register a boost or suppression for a specific item, namespace, and surface.
+Include optional expiry and notes so the override auto-expires and remains auditable.
+- List current overrides with `GET /v1/admin/manual_overrides?namespace=...` and cancel with `POST /v1/admin/manual_overrides/{override_id}/cancel` once the campaign ends.
+- Overrides write through the rule engine, so they cooperate with caps, segments, and decision tracing automatically.

 ---